MetOffice/simulation-systems/source/Development/inputs.rst

     cd rose-meta
     rose edit -C ../rose-stem/app/APP-NAME --no-warn version

-  If you have a linked LFRic Core or Jules PR with metadata changes, you can load their metadata by adding ``-M /path/to/working_copy/rose-meta`` to the ``rose-edit`` command.
+  If you have a linked LFRic Core or Jules development with metadata changes, you can load their metadata by adding
+  ``-M /path/to/working_copy/rose-meta`` to the ``rose-edit`` command.

 Adding a new LFRic Metadata Section